-The Norfolk and Norwich University Hospital provides maternity services for residents in Central Norfolk and has seen an increase in the birth rate of an average 12 % in the last ten years (some years experiencing 22% year on year increases).
-In 2017 the service delivered 5,599 babies of which 17% were delivered in the Midwifery Led Birthing Unit.
+We provide maternity services for residents in Central Norfolk and have seen an increase in the birth rate of an average 12 % in the last ten years (some years experiencing 22% year on year increases).

 We are situated on Level 3 of the West Block.

 If you would like to have your baby with us please complete the online self-referral form.